mpavone/vCloudPy/docs/QuickstartGuide.md

 vCloudClient.print_item(vms)
 ```

-IMPORTANT: all the methods return a single dictionay item if only one item is retrieved; otherwise, a list of dictionaries.
+IMPORTANT: all the methods return a single dictionary item if only one item is retrieved; otherwise, a list of dictionaries.

 A lot of info are displayed, let print only name, status and href: